tjc-group/odata-v2-server/README.md

 ## *This is a downgrade from [odata-v4-server](https://github.com/jaystack/odata-v4-server).*
-We need to provide OData V2 metadata and response payload Currently working on batch processing.
-Please be advised that this is in alfa status.
+We need to provide OData V2 metadata and response payload Please be advised that this is in alfa status.

 Added method parameter decorators:
-@odata.path: OData resource path parsing tree
+    * @odata.path: OData resource path parsing tree
-@odata.navstep: Current navigation step
+    * @odata.navstep: Current navigation step

 Now controller methods are called with controller instance (not controller class descriptor)

-$batch requests implemented, though no callbacks yet for start and end of changset
+**$batch** requests implemented, though no callbacks yet for start and end of *changsets*

+OData V2 payload can be switched off via *ODataProcessorOptions* class

+## Please see below the original README of JayStack odata-v4-server

 # JayStack OData V4 Server